DarwinJS/ChocoPackages/openssh/readme.md

 the sshd server is installed - an error is generated.
 You must use this switch to indicate you have made preparations for the sshd service to be interrupted or removed.

+## -params '"/SSHAgentFeature"'
+Installs SSH Agent Service even if SSHD Server is not being installed.
+Requires admin rights to configure service.
+This option is automatically set when /SSHServerFeature is used.

 ## -params '"/SSHServerFeature /SSHServerPort:3834"'
 Allows the setup of the SSH server on an alternate port - sometimes done for security or to avoid conflicts with an existing service on port 22.